seyfi-hobbies/STC-C51-BadApple/README.md

 See it in action : todo youtube link

-This game kit is very cheap and some of them comes with STC15F2K60S2.
+This game kit is very affordable and some of them comes with STC15F2K60S2.

 Features of the chip:
 * 60K Flash Memory